Boiorix

 Boiorix or Boeorix was a king of the Cimbri tribe during the Cimbrian War.
-His most notable achievement was the spectacular victory against the Romans at the Battle of Arausio in 105 BC, seen as the worst Roman military disaster since the Battle of Cannae.
-He perished in a last stand with his noblemen at the Battle of Vercellae in 102 BC.
+He is most known for his spectacular victory against the Romans at the Battle of Arausio in 105 BC, seen as the worst Roman military defeat since the Battle of Cannae.
+He died at the Battle of Vercellae in 101 BC, in a last stand with his noblemen.

 Etymology

 Boiorix's name may be Celtic, meaning "King of the Boii" (suggesting he came to prominence among the Cimbri during their march south, and was not an original inhabitant of Jutland) or perhaps "King of Strikers."
 It can be seen as having either Proto-Germanic or Celtic roots.
 It is also possible Boiorix name was Celticized as a result of his tribe living among Celtic peoples in Jutland.